bbauska/W3Cx-5of5/README.md

   alt=" ." />
 </p>

-Hello!
+<p>JavaScript comes with a set of predefined objects or built-in objects

-JavaScript comes with a set of predefined objects or built-in objects such as Math, String, Date and so on.
+such as Math, String, Date and so on.
 For developers that already know the Java language&#41; or C#, you can imagine this more like a class from the developer&apos;s kit, a class that is provided by the language itself.